![]() |

 ||

-Lt Col. William Washington - Commanding Officer 3rd Regiment of Continental Light Dragoons led by Lt.
-Col.
+Lt.
+Col. William Washington - Commanding Officer 3rd Regiment of Continental Light Dragoons (VA) led by Lt.

-William Washington, Maj.
-Richard Call, with 75 men in the following
+Col. William Washington and Major Richard Call, with 75 men in

-three (3) known companies, led by: 1st Regiment of Continental Light Dragoons detachment led by Capt.
-John Watts, with 10 men Little River District Regiment detachment led by Col. Joseph
+the following three (3) known companies, led by: 1st Regiment of Continental Light Dragoons (VA) detachment led by Capt.
+John Watts, with 10 men Little River District Regiment of Militia detachment led by

-Hayes, with three (3) known companies, led by: 2nd Spartan Regiment detachment led by Maj.
-Thomas Young,
+Col. Joseph Hayes, with three (3) known companies, led by: 2nd Spartan Regiment of Militia detachment led by Major Thomas

-with one (1) known company, led by: Lower Ninety-Six District Regiment detachment led by Maj.
+Young, with one (1) known company, led by: Lower Ninety-Six District Regiment of Militia detachment led

 ![]() |